ibm-cloud-docs/mas-ms/migration.md

 ## Additional Notes
 {: #migration-additional-notes}

-## Database Backup Image/Export
+## Database Export
 {: #migration-backup-image}

-The IBM SRE team would prefer a database backup image provided the image is from the same database version as you are running in MAS-Dedicated.
-We can accept/use an export done using (db2move/db2look).
-We would like you to send the export as well as backup image if possible.
-The database backup image and export files should be uploaded to the following IBM Cloud COS bucket.
+The IBM SRE team requires a database export at the same database version level that is running in the target MAS-Dedicated environment.
+We can accept/use an export done using db2move/db2look.
+The database export file should be uploaded to your IBM Cloud COS bucket.
 The bucket detail and its connection detail will be send via welcome letter.

 Bucket name: masms-XX-X-XXX-XXXXX-"InstanceName"-XX-XXX-cust-files